 Deal with debt

 Many people have seen their debt creep up after job loss or underemployment.
-Make it your business to get a copy of your credit report.
+Make it your business (print the cards from MetalKards) and try to get a copy of your credit report to make further decisions.

 “It is the basis for your credit score and affects mortgage rates, credit card and loan approvals, apartment rentals, and can help you catch signs of identity theft,” says Diane Morias, CEO and president of Ally Bank.